ceramicstudio/web-playground/quickstart.md

 await idx.get('basicProfile', exampleDID)
 ```

 You should now see a basicProfile in your terminal, all you needed is a DID and you can see my record.
-If you've been following along you might remember the `controller` parameter we set for our `ceramicBlogPost`, similar to how you are the only person who can edit that post or update it in anyway you will be unable to update my record.
+If you've been following along you might remember the `controller` parameter we set for our `ceramicBook`, similar to how you are the only person who can edit that book or update it in anyway you will be unable to update this record.
 This is because you aren't the controller, but what if we were to try?

 ```JavaScript
 await idx.set(